keketso-prog/AWS-RE-START-JOURNEY/Projects/Project-1.md

 • Scaling the current system to handle more customers is costly and time consuming (e.g., hiring more staff to manage orders or upgrading on-premises hardware).
-# AWS Services: Recommend AWS services to address the restaurant’s needs:
-• Use Amazon S3 to host the static website and store images (e.g., menu photos).

 # Benefits: Explain why the restaurant should choose